bigprof-software/appgini-docs/pages/useful-links.md

 Digital Ocean however requires some experience managing your server updates and software installations (they have [many detailed guides](https://www.digitalocean.com/community/tutorials) for that though).
-If you\'re looking for managed hosting (where the provider takes care of installing, securing and upgrading your server software, as well as resolving the majority of technical issues), [Bluehost](https://www.bluehost.com/) is a very good
+If you're looking for managed hosting (where the provider takes care of installing, securing and upgrading your server software, as well as resolving the majority of technical issues), [Bluehost](https://www.bluehost.com/) is a very good